-Parameter Action Level Limit Level Mortality Monitoring a 15% increase in the percentage of partial mortality on the corals occurs at more than 20% of the translocated coral colonies mortality on the corals occurs at more than 20% of the translocated coral colonies that is not recorded on the original corals in the recipient site,
+Parameter Action Level Limit Level Mortality Monitoring a 15% increase in the percentage of partial mortality on the corals occurs at more than 20% of the translocated coral colonies that is not recorded on the original corals in the mortality on the corals occurs at more than 20% of the translocated coral colonies that is not recorded on the original

 - 5.5.2 If exceedance was found during coral monitoring.
-The actions in accordance with the Event and Action Plan should be carried out according to Appendix I. - 5.6 Monitoring Results and Observations - 5.6.1 The 18th quarterly coral monitoring during construction phase at both Indirect Impact Site and Control Site was conducted on 28 June 2023 and the weather condition was summarized in Table 5.7.
+The actions in accordance with the Event and Action Plan should be carried out according to Appendix I. - 5.6 Monitoring Results and Observations - 5.6.1 No coral monitoring survey had been done during the reporting period and the 19th quarterly coral monitoring during construction phase at both Indirect Impact Site and Control Site would be scheduled in September 2023.